Ruddington WI

 We enjoyed a fascinating evening in February with Kathy Powis (Right) hearing all about Henry VIII's flag ship The Mary Rose.
 It was a highly entertaining talk full of interesting facts (and some fiction!!) surrounding this unlucky ship.
 It was an excellent presentation and by the end we all wanted to visit (or, in many cases, revisit) The Mary Rose Museum in Portsmouth.
 Whilst we were enjoying tea/coffee and birthday cake (it was Ruddington WI's 99th birthday!) we were able to examine the interesting display of artefacts relating to the Mary Rose that Kathy had prepared.

 In the days following our regular monthly meeting, some members visited the local museum in Mansfield and the renowned craft store 'Sally Twinkles' for a happy hour browsing the shelves.
 Hopefully, they were inspired by what they found and will bring lots of new ideas to our craft meetings in future!
-This month our craft group were busy making Kusudama flowers (see below) from pretty coloured paper.
-What a happy sticky time we had!
-Elizabeth has promised to bring me a bouquet of her hand made flowers next month. |

 Our next Monthly Meeting is on